sortlight/IAM-MFA-system/README.md

 - Docker (for Keycloak)
 - Python 3.8+
-- Bash (standard on Linux/Mac; use Git Bash on Windows)
+- Bash (standard on Linux/Mac; Might use Git Bash on Windows)
 - Google Authenticator for TOTP
 - curl (for Bash attack sim)